, , ,

 Conclusion

 Luckily Drizoro products were, in this instance, very effective even when the design was an afterthought.
-Only one out of 30 needed some redesigning before completion of waterproofing was even possible.
+Only one out of 30 needed some redesigning before the completion of waterproofing was even possible.

 Waterproofing concrete planter boxes is necessary to prevent water from damaging the retaining structure